Jake Shields: World Series of Fighting

 In April 2014, Shields signed a multi-fight deal with the World Series of Fighting.
-Shields was expected to compete at WSOF 11 on July 5, 2014, against Jon Fitch.
-However, Shields was forced out of the bout due to a shoulder injury.
+Shields was expected to compete at WSOF 11 on July 5, 2014, against Jon Fitch, but withdrew due to a shoulder injury.

-Shields made his debut for World Series of Fighting at WSOF 14 on October 11, 2014, in Edmonton, Alberta, Canada against WSOF Canadian Welterweight Champion Ryan Ford.
-He won the fight via submission in the first round.
+Shields made his debut for World Series of Fighting at WSOF 14 on October 11, 2014, in Edmonton, Canada against WSOF Canadian Welterweight Champion Ryan Ford.
+He won via submission in the first round.

-In his second fight for the promotion, Shields faced Brian Foster in the main event at WSOF 17 on January 17, 2015.
+Shield next faced Brian Foster in the main event at WSOF 17 on January 17, 2015.
 He again won the fight via submission in the first round.

 Shields faced Rousimar Palhares on August 1, 2015, at WSOF 22.
 He lost the fight by submission due to a kimura, marking his first loss by submission.
 This wasn't without controversy as Palhares repeatedly eye gouged Shields after several warnings from the ref, Palhares also held onto the submission well after Shields had tapped.
 In response, Shields punched Palhares in the face after the fight was over, and attempted a kick which the referee blocked.
 Both Shields and Palhares were temporarily suspended by the NSAC after the fight.

 Shields was lined up to face Jon Fitch for the vacant WSOF welterweight championship at WSOF 30 on April 1, 2016.
-Though they have never competed together in an MMA contest, Shields holds a victory over Fitch in a submission grappling match.
-However, the match was later canceled due to contract issues between Shields and the company.
+The match was canceled due to contract issues between Shields and the company.

-On September 13, 2016, it was announced that Shields would challenge for the WSOF Welterweight Championship against Jon Fitch on November 12, 2016, at WSOF 34.
-On October 17, 2016, it was announced that the fight was then rescheduled to take place on December 31, 2016, in the co-main event.
+It was announced that Shields would challenge for the WSOF Welterweight Championship against Jon Fitch on November 12, 2016, at WSOF 34.
+The fight was then rescheduled to December 31, 2016, in the co-main event.
 Shields lost the fight by unanimous decision.

 Professional Fighters League

 Shields made his PFL debut at PFL Everett on July 29, 2017, against Danny Davis Jr. He won the bout via unanimous decision.

-On July 5, 2018, Shields made his PFL season debut at PFL 3 losing to Ray Cooper III via technical knockout in the second round.
+On July 5, 2018, Shields made his PFL season debut at PFL 3.
+Despite being a heavy favorite, he lost to Ray Cooper III via technical knockout in the second round.

 On August 16, 2018, Shields defeated Herman Terrado at PFL 6 via unanimous decision advancing to the playoffs.

 On October 20, 2018, Shields faced Ray Cooper III in a rematch at PFL 10.
-He lost the fight via technical knockout in the first round to advance to the semifinals of the playoffs.
+He lost the fight via technical knockout in the first round.